Jithinsreenilayam/UAE-property-market--analysis/Real_Estate Project/docs/business_insights.md

 ---

-## Insight 1 — Dubai Commands Premium Pricing, But RAK Leads on Average
+##  Dubai Commands Premium Pricing, But RAK Leads on Average

 **Finding:**
 Ras Al Khaimah records the highest average property price in the dataset at AED 2,812,817 — higher than Dubai's AED 2,587,409 — despite only 14 listings.